Learn what to do following a retinal detachment, and how your response time plays a role in determining whether your vision will be lost or restored.

-Anyone can be at risk for retinal detachment, since the most common cause is blunt or penetrating injury to the eye.
+Because the most common cause is blunt or penetrating injury to the eye, retinal detachment can happen to anyone.
 Certain factors can increase your risk of developing retinal detachment, such as:

 - Age (people 24–45 years old are at greater risk)

-- Gender (more common among males than females)
+- Gender (retinal detachment is more common among males than females)

 - History of any intraocular surgery